What is AI and How Can Law Firms Use it?

 By understanding how an AI technology works, when vetting, implementing, and using tools, lawyers can then use their expertise to determine how and when to use them appropriately in their practice.

-Final thoughts on AI and its potential for law firms
+Final thoughts on AI for lawyers and its potential for law firms

 While it is not foolproof and requires law firms to be cautious and considerate of potential ethical and privacy concerns, AI for lawyers has the potential to transform how lawyers work.